 In this tutorial, we will show you how to install Chef Workstation on CentOS 8.
 For those of you who didn’t know, A Chef is a configuration management tool that simplifies manual and repetitive tasks for infrastructure management.
 With the Chef users can easily manage, configure and deploy the resources across the network from the centralized location irrespective of the environment (cloud, on-premises, or hybrid).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step install of the Chef Workstation on CentOS 8.
+I will show you the step-by-step installation of the Chef Workstation on CentOS 8.

 Install Chef Workstation on CentOS 8